rtstewart/git_practice/README.md

 Now, I created new branch "apprentice", and edited `config` file to set up remote branch for it.<br>

 It all works, pushing and pulling, for this branch.
+New line, to test some git push commands.